k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 The entity list of the full entity subset can be generated using an SQL query on the source DB or running a Broadway flow.
 A Broadway flow is needed when running an extract on a non JDBC data source.

-Build the Broadway flow to get the entity list as follows:
+Create a Broadway flow under the related root LU or the shared objects.
+It is recommended to locate the Broadway flow under the shard objects to enable running the flow on several root LUs of given Business Entity.
+The Broadway flow must include the following stages:
 - Stage 1: Get the list of entities.
-- Stage 2: Call the **insertToLuExternalEntityList**  Actor (imported from the TDM library) in a loop (iteration) to insert all entities into an entity list Cassandra table.
-Set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop to have one commit all iterations.
+- Stage 2: Call the **insertToLuExternalEntityList**  Actor (imported from the TDM library) in a loop (iteration) to insert all entities into an entity list Cassandra table:
+   - Set the input LU_NAME to be external and get its value from the task execution process.
+   - Set a [Transaction](/articles/19_Broadway/23_transactions.md#transaction-in-iterations) in the loop to have one commit all iterations.

 Populate the Broadway flow in the [trnMigrateList](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#trnmigratelist) translation.

+Redeploy the related LUs and the TDM LU.

 #### How does the Broadway Flow Generate an Entity List for the Task Execution?